rackberg/babystep-timer/README.md

 After choosing an option the window disappears and you can continue with your development work until the timer window shows up again.

 ## Why should I use the babystep-timer?
-By using the babystep-timer you are able to focus on the development work while the timer runs in the background and let you choose what to do when the time is up.
+By using the babystep-timer you are able to focus on the development work while the timer runs and let you choose what to do when the time is up.

 Some examples:
 * if the timer expired and you are still in the red phase of the TDD cycle, you can choose to revert the code changes made and restart the timer